2022 Evian Championship

 The 2022 Evian Championship was played 21–24 July at the Evian Resort Golf Club in Évian-les-Bains, France.
-It was the 29th Evian Championship (the first 20 played as the Evian Masters), and the tenth as a major championship on the LPGA Tour.
+It was the 28th Evian Championship (the first 20 played as the Evian Masters), and the ninth as a major championship on the LPGA Tour.
 The event was televised by Golf Channel in the United States and Sky Sports in the United Kingdom.

 Brooke Henderson won with a score of 267, 17-under-par, a stroke ahead of Sophia Schubert.

 Field

 The field for the tournament was set at 132, and most earned exemptions based on past performance on the Ladies European Tour, the LPGA Tour, or with a high ranking in the Women's World Golf Rankings.

 These were the exemption categories for the 2022 Evian Championship.